 Kombucha fermentation breaks down sucrose into fructose and glucose which feed the yeast which feeds the bacteria which feeds you.
 Awesome!

-10. Is there a way to test for how much sugar is left in my brew?
+10. Is there a way to test for how much sugar remains in my brew?

-For homebrewers, we generally do not recommend worrying about specific tests.
-Instead, we say Trust Your Gut and your tastebuds.
-The longer you ferment, the lower the sugar, but a little is needed to balance the flavor, so don’t let it go too long.
+For homebrewers, we generally do not recommend worrying about measuring the sugar as our tastebuds do an expert job of indicating the right balance of sweet and sour.
+The longer you ferment, the lower the sugar, but a little balances the flavor, so don’t let it go too long.
+Trust YOUR gut!